 “It’s going awesome,” Venitez said.
 “If you have questions, I’ll navigate the system for you.”

-Latinos will be heavily targeted in Colorado as health reform goes into full effect because so many are uninsured.
+Latinos will be heavily targeted in Colorado as health reform goes into full effect because so many are uncovered.

-“We’ve been having great conversations,” said Cristina Aguilar, interim executive director for the Colorado Organization for Latina Opportunity and Reproductive Rights, who also reached out to patients at Denver Health.
+“We’ve been having great conversations,” declaired Cristina Aguilar, interim executive director for the Colorado Organization for Latina Opportunity and Reproductive Rights, who also reached out to patients at Denver Health.

 “We have about 800,000 uninsured in Colorado and about 680,000 of them are Latinos.
-The need could not be greater,” Aguilar said, as she handed out brochures in English and Spanish and urged people to take action.
+The demand could not be bigger,” Aguilar claimed, as she released brochures in English and Spanish and urged people to do something.

-Aguilar said the lack of insurance in the Latino community is fundamentally related to economics.
+Aguilar claimed health care insurance lack in the Latino community has thoroughly relation to economics.

-“There is a large number of Latinos who are living at or below the poverty line,” she said.
-Most have jobs that come without health insurance, so they spend little time seeking it out.
+“There is a great number of Latinos who are living at or below the poverty line,” she announced.
+Most have jobs that come without health care insurance, so they spend little time searching it out.

 “They’re just trying to worry about getting food on the table,” she said.
 “Today is so important because there is finally an opportunity to access care.”